 How to recognize the symptoms of an encephalitis tick bite?
-Encephalitis tick - how does a dangerous virus manifest itself?
+Encephalitis tick - how does the dangerous virus manifest itself?
 Signs after an encephalitis tick bite

-Everyone is afraid of tick bites, because everyone knows about the possible dangerous consequences of such a short meeting with a blood-sucking insect.
-In addition to an unpleasant sensation, a tick bite threatens to become infected with a viral infection - tick-borne encephalitis, the outcome of which is very sad.
+Everyone is afraid of tick bites, because everyone knows about the possible dangerous consequences such a short-term encounter with a blood-sucking insect.
+Except unpleasant sensation, a tick bite threatens to become infected with a viral infection - tick-borne encephalitis, the outcome of which can be very sad.

-What is this infection - tick-borne encephalitis virus?
-How does the disease caused by it manifest?
+What kind of infection is this - tick-borne encephalitis virus?
+How does the disease caused by it manifest itself?
 Is it possible to cure this disease and what complications threaten the patient?
 What does the prevention of tick-borne encephalitis consist of?

 What is tick-borne encephalitis

 This disease has many clinical manifestations.
-Scientists have long tried to study the disease, but only in the first half of the 20th century (in 1935) were they able to identify the causative agent of tick-borne encephalitis.
+Scientists tried for a long time to study the disease, but only in the first half of the 20th century (in 1935) were they able to identify the causative agent of tick-borne encephalitis.
 A little later, it was possible to fully describe the virus, the diseases it causes, and how the human body reacts to it.

 This virus has the following features:

-• it reproduces in vectors, the mite is a reservoir in nature;
+• reproduces in vectors, the reservoir in nature is the tick;

-• the tick-borne encephalitis virus is tropen, or, in other words, tends to the nervous tissue;
+• the tick-borne encephalitis virus is tropic, or, in other words, tends to the nervous tissue;

 • active reproduction begins in the spring-summer period from the moment of “awakening” of ticks and tick-borne encephalitis;